 Before treatment: Please do not come to your treatment on an empty stomach.
-It is also recommended that you are not overly full on food or drink.
+It is also recommended that you are not overly full of food or drink.
 Instead, eat something within a few hours beforehand.
 Ask our staff for some snacks.
 Please refrain from wearing perfumes or other strong fragrances because many of our patients have chemical sensitivities.
-The acupuncturist may need access to your feet, legs, arms, stomach or back.
-Therefore, comfortable loose fitting clothes may be worn or we happily provide you with a gown.
+The acupuncturist may need access to your feet, legs, arms, stomach, or back.
+Therefore, comfortable loose-fitting clothes may be worn or we happily provide you with a gown.
 Please bring a list of current medications and any test results.

 The practitioner will perform a physical exam which includes Traditional Chinese Medicine pulse and tongue diagnostic techniques to find out the internal relationship between each organ function and the symptoms.
-Orthopaedic tests and range of motion exam will also be performed in case your chief complaints are related to sports injuries, physical pain or discomforts.
+Orthopedic tests and range of motion exam will also be performed in case your chief complaints are related to sports injuries, physical pain, or discomforts.

 Follow-up acupuncture treatments generally last between 20-25 minutes.